microcompiler/backblaze/README.md

 ## Disclaimer

 All source, documentation, instructions and products of this project are provided as-is without warranty.
 No liability is accepted for any damages, data loss or costs incurred by its use.

+## Branches

+### master

+This is the branch containing the latest release - no contributions should be made directly to this branch.

+### dev

+This is the development branch to which contributions should be proposed by contributors as pull requests.
+This development branch will periodically be merged to the master branch, and be released to [NuGet Gallery](https://www.nuget.org).

 ## Contributions